-It should be noted that, in practice, each organisation is responsible for defining its own management levels31, and as a software project evolves, so can the management level that applies to it.
-For a low management level, organisations could also decide to include the SMP as part of the DMP template.
+It should be noted that, in practice, each institution/organisation is responsible for defining its own management levels16 and as a software project evolves, so can the management level that applies to it.

 6.1.1.
 Management level: low

 Purpose.
 This software is typically developed for a specific analysis (e.g. drawing a graph) or one-off project (e.g. practical examples in a course).
 The developer is the primary user and it is not intended to be used beyond a defined period or in a different context.